These top ten singing tips for beginners will set you and your voice on the right path.

 Keep in mind that this should be a relaxed stance.
 Stand up with your head straight and facing forward, your feet about 10 inches apart and a small bent on your knees.

 Now, truth be told, you have probably seen great singers sitting down, or even slouching on stage when they sing.
-Please understand that these singers had years of intense voice training in order to sing well in most circumstances.
+Please understand that these singers had years of intense voice lessons in order to sing well in most circumstances.
 With time and practice, you can get there too.
 But for now, stand up straight!

 These top ten singing tips for beginners are great to get you started.
 Some of them are simple, some might just sound simple.
 Regardless, please try to incorporate them into your daily routine.
 After all, singers are singers 24 hours a day, seven days a week.
 For instance, staying hydrated is a constant habit, so don’t wait for the weekend in order to drink plenty of water.